Skip to main content

 • “The intention here is understandable, but the unfortunate effect is that it creates a rather unsatisfying loop; grind permanent currency so you can get to the next milestone, and then switch back to grinding permanent currency.”

-• “The humor is amusing at first, but after the third or fourth time the game murders you in the 'safe' hub and you have to wait for your character to stop ragdolling and revive, it becomes tedious and more of a time waster.”
+• “The humor is amusing at first, but after the third or fourth time the game kills you in the 'safe' hub and you have to wait for your character to stop ragdolling and revive, it becomes tedious and more of a time waster.”

 • humor